toddbranch/ECE383/labs/lab4/index.md

 With MicroBlaze, recreate the same functionality as in the first part of this lab.
 However, you must also add a vga command that allows the user to specify the background color to send to the VGA monitor.

-_Note_: Never connect any of your ports to the "GCLK" signal.
+_Note_: Never connect any of your ports to the `GCLK` signal.
 Or you will get a PAR error and your design will not work correctly.

 ## Lab Hints